 On Friday evenings we welcome Shabbat with our Shabbat dinner, homemade Micah challah and chicken soup.
 The meal is followed by a spirited song session which leads into Erev Shabbat Services at the Rabbi Goldstein Chapel On The Hill overlooking the mountains and lake led by our campers and staff.
 During the summer, Rabbi Emily Gopen Lipof teaches us by taking life lessons and turning them into unique and entertaining stories.
 Following services, is a special Oneg Shabbat dessert.
 Micah campers and staff say that they look forward to our fun, unique Shabbat experience all week long!

-Saturdays are always special: in the mornings we enjoy a late breakfast, and then begin our Shabbat morning activities.
-During these activities, campers have many opportunities to learn about Tikkun Olam, (repair of our world), and to use what they learn in our camp community and beyond.
+Saturdays give us a break from our regular weekly schedule.
+In the mornings, we enjoy a delicious buffet breakfast, followed by Boker Tov (good morning) in the chapel.
+Campers then have a variety activities throughout the remainder of the day, including Open Choice, Clinics, Camp Sister/Camp Brother events with their Head Counselors, and Tikkuna Matata (Camp Micah’s unique take on Jewish programming).
+During these Tikkuna Matata activities, campers have many opportunities to learn about Tikkun Olam, (repair of the world), and to use what they learn in our camp community and beyond.
 The activities are geared towards offerings that will help campers better themselves and/or the world.
-Some of these include optional Shabbat services or other exciting activities such as hikes, yoga, Judaic art, Israeli dancing and an array of social action opportunities.
+Some choices include hikes, yoga, Judaic art, and an array of social action opportunities.

 Saturdays end with a cook-out dinner, our weekly campfire and Havdallah service.
 Included in Camp Micah’s philosophy is the understanding of our collective responsibility to make the world a better place for all people.